MasterrBo/rsschool-cv/cv.md

 #### responsibilities:

 Export-import of goods.
 Accounting for goods movement.
 Work with shipping documents (CMR, customs declaration, etc.), preparation of documents for loading cargo onto sea vessels (through Baltic customs).
-Communications with clients, maritime agents, business correspondence in Russian and English).
+Communications with clients, maritime agents, business correspondence in Russian and English.

 ### EDUCATION: